Cincinnati Museum Center: History

 Beginning in the early 1980s, the Cincinnati Historical Society and Cincinnati Museum of Natural History were searching for larger spaces.
 Both had their origins in the early-mid 1800s, and the historical society was interested in creating a museum.
-The most favorable options in their studies were to join together in occupying space in Union Terminal.
+The most favorable options in their studies were to join in occupying space in Union Terminal.
 In May 1986, the voters of the surrounding county approved $33 million in funding to transform the building into museum space.
 The state of Ohio provided $8 million, the city provided $3 million, while about 3,000 individuals, corporations, and foundations also donated to the effort.
 Talk show host and former Cincinnati mayor Jerry Springer was one of the major proponents of saving the building and transforming it into a museum.
 The terminal's 200,000 square feet of underground space, then used as parking space, as well as its taxi and bus ramps, were renovated into exhibition space.
 The main concourse was restored, retail space was refurbished, and the theater was restored.
 The entrance to the train concourse was renovated into the Omnimax theater, and the men's lounge became Amtrak's waiting room and ticket counter.

 In 1986, the Union Terminal Association (UTA) was created to facilitate long-term preservation of the terminal.
 The organization included community members and city and county officials.
 The UTA leased the building from the city and searched for tenants.
 The UTA joined the Historical Society and Museum of Natural History in creating the Heritage Center at Union Terminal.

 The first exhibit shown in the terminal was U.S.S.R.: Individual, Family, Society in February 1988, in a cultural agreement between US President Ronald Reagan and Soviet leader Mikhail Gorbachev.

 The museum as a whole opened on November 10, 1990, though it had its "grand opening day" on November 2, 1991, with the two museum's first permanent exhibits there.
 The original members of the museum center were the Cincinnati Historical Society Library, Cincinnati History Museum, Cincinnati Museum of Natural History, and the Robert D. Lindner Family Omnimax Theater.
 The museum center opened with the largest display of robotic dinosaurs, the largest World War II commemorative exhibit, and one of fourteen Omnimax theaters in the United States.
 Museum center officials were unsure if people would travel to the new museums as predicted, though the center became the fourth-largest attraction in the area, behind the Cincinnati Reds, Kings Island, and the Cincinnati Zoo.
 The renovations included the installation of the Grand E.M.
 Skinner Concert Organ.
 In 1995, the entities officially merged to create the Cincinnati Museum Center, also joined by the Cinergy Children's Museum in October 1998.